Updated: Jun 2, 2022

-Simple Japanese soy sauce based pasta which will be taking you 15mins!
+This simple soy sauce based pasta will only take you 15 minutes!

-This time, I just mixed and matched whatever I have in my pantry.
+Japanese people often use soy sauce or other Japanese condiments when making a pasta dish.
+This time, I just mixed and matched whatever I had in my pantry.

-If you ever make it, let me know what topping goes with the best!
+Anyways, I need your help to reach a conclusion!
+If you ever make it, let me know what topping tastes the best!

 I hope you will enjoy it as much as we do♡

-Tag me on Instagram if you make one !
+Tag me on Instagram if you make it!

-Please subscribe my Youtube channel for the future recipe!
+Please subscribe to my Youtube channel for future recipes!

 ＜Yield> 2-3 servings